Crandon shooting

-The Crandon shooting was a mass murder that occurred about 2:45 a.m.
+The Crandon shooting was a mass shooting that occurred about 2:45 a.m.
 CDT on October 7, 2007, at a post-homecoming party inside a duplex in Crandon, Wisconsin, United States.
 The perpetrator, 20-year-old Tyler James Peterson, who was a full-time deputy in the Forest County Sheriff's Department and a part-time officer with the Crandon Police Department, shot and killed six people and critically injured a seventh before committing suicide.
 One of the victims, 18-year-old Jordanne Michele Murray, was Peterson's former girlfriend, and it was believed that a dispute within the apartment motivated the shooting.

-The incident was retroactively identified as the first time an AR-15 style rifle was used in a mass shooting in the U.S., according to Mother Joness mass shooting database; AR-15s have been used in mass shootings at increasing rates since the Crandon shooting.
+The incident was retroactively identified as the first time an AR-15 style rifle was used in a mass shooting in the U.S., according to Mother Jones mass shooting database; AR-15s have been used in mass shootings at increasing rates since the Crandon shooting.
 (Note: A Colt AR-15 Sporter was first used in a mass shooting by Dewitt Henry, the killer in the mass shooting at Uncle Albert's Lounge in Klamath Falls, Oregon on July 23, 1977.
 AR-15s were also used by Alvin King in 1980 and Carl Drega in 1997.
 Data Source: The Violence Project Mass Shooter Database, Version 8.)